 Foolproof, easy biscotti recipe.
 Perfectly dense, crunchy biscotti flavored with pistachios and a hint of cardamom.
 This recipe makes 24 pieces, and they will keep well for a while!
 Be sure to read through for important tips and watch the video below!

-You may think of biscotti as hip, individually wrapped cookies, found normally at local hip coffee shop.
-You are not wrong.
+You may think of them as hip, individually wrapped cookies, found normally at local coffee shop.

-But, let's try this.
 Biscotti: centuries-old Italian cookies which derive their name from the Latin "biscoctus," meaning "twice cooked or twice baked."
 The dough is first formed into logs, baked, cooled, and baked again.

 It's important to know the meaning behind these cookies because, if you're lucky, your store-bought biscotti would exhibit some resemblance to the medieval-Italy originals.

 Let's just agree that the best biscotti out there meet three criteria: